-Scientific Research Specialist.
-Responsible for teaching BSC2085 & BSC2086, Anatomy and Physiology.
+Physiology.
 Received his PhD.
 From Florida State University in 2002.

-H. Tang

-Associate Professor.
+H. TangAssociate Professor.
 Received his Ph.D. from the University of California, San Diego, in 1998.
-His research interests are virus-host cell interactions concerning human immunodeficiency virus (HIV) and hepatitis C virus (HCV).
-Currently, the molecular and cell biology of HCV replication is the main focus of his lab.
+His research interests are virus-host cell interactions concerning human immunodeficiency virus (HIV)

 K. A. Taylor